ash501st/Web_App/README.md

 # Overview

-The video gives a demonstration of me launching the server and giving a little tour of the 2 webpages, as well as a quick over view of the code.
+The video gives a demonstration of me launching the server and giving a little tour of the 2 webpages, as well as a quick overview of the code.

 The purpose of this software was to practice making a web application, using Node-JavaScript, I wanted to make a forum/discussion board, where users could create accounts, make posts, and a moderator could delete/moderate the server.